unChaz/sci-fi-5e/srd/monsters/beasts.md

 Some giant rats carry vile diseases that they spread with their bites.
 A diseased giant rat has a challenge rating of 1/8 (25 XP) and the following action instead of its normal bite attack.

 **_Bite_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one target. _Hit:_ 4 (1d4 + 2) piercing damage.
 If the target is a creature, it must succeed on a DC 10 Constitution saving throw or contract a disease.
-Until the disease is cured, the target can’t regain hit points except by tek means, and the target’s hit point maximum decreases by 3 (1d6) every 24 hours.
-If the target’s hit point maximum drops to 0 as a result of this disease, the target dies.
+Until the disease is cured, the target can't regain hit points except by tek means, and the target's hit point maximum decreases by 3 (1d6) every 24 hours.
+If the target's hit point maximum drops to 0 as a result of this disease, the target dies.

 #### Giant Scorpion